mjswensen/mjswensen.com/blog/_posts/2023-03-18-how-to-set-up-a-wireguard-vpn-for-personal-use.md

 ## Step 4: create your server configuration file

-With Wireguard installed and keys generated, we're ready to create our VPN configuration.
+With WireGuard installed and keys generated, we're ready to create our VPN configuration.

 First, find the name of the public network interface: